DemoBlox/website/README.md

 #### Step 3

 - 🔃 Create a new pull request.

+## Update The Following
+* Content; as most of the content used are placeholders
+* Contact
+* Google analytics
+* Meta tag description.

 ## License 📄
 This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details.